The Kidde Wet Chemical Fire Discharge System offers fire protection for commercial kitchen applications, including appliances and ventilation systems.

 The wet chemicals used in the Kidde WHDR Wet Chemical System are stable at both low and high temperatures.
 The upper storage temperature limit for the system is 120°F (49°C).
 The lower temperature limit is 0°F (-18°C).

-APC wet chemical agent is applied in a concentrated liquid spray to a burning surface, reacting quickly with the hot grease or oil to produce a foam blanketing the surface.
-The layer acts to smother a fire and with the cooling effect of the APC wet chemical agent, also reduces the possibility of fire reflash.
+APC wet chemical agent is applied in a concentrated liquid spray to a burning surface, reacting quickly with the hot grease or oil to produce a foam that blankets the surface.
+The layer acts to smother a fire and, with the cooling effect of the APC wet chemical agent, also reduces the possibility of fire reflash.

 Hazardous material information, HMIS rating for APC wet chemical is as follows: